jborg/attic/README.rst

 What do I need?
 ---------------
 Attic requires Python 3.2 or above to work.
-Besides Python, Attic also requires msgpack-python and sufficiently recent OpenSSL (>= 1.0.0).
+Besides Python, Attic also requires msgpack-python, libacl headers (available as libacl1-dev on Ubuntu) and sufficiently recent OpenSSL (>= 1.0.0).
 In order to mount archives as filesystems, llfuse is required.

 How do I install it?
 --------------------